-" Ensure density limits (one person per 4 square metres indoors or one person per 2 square metres outdoors) can be maintained across the event site at all times, and that physical distancing requirements (1.5 metres) can be maintained where possible and as much as possible.

-- " Ensure measures are in place to enable staff, volunteers, businesses and participants to maintain good hygiene (hand washing, cough and respiratory hygiene). - " Clear messaging to stay home if unwell and get tested both for staff and participants. - " Regular venue cleaning and disinfecting, particularly for high touch areas. - " Carefully consider crowd numbers, taking into consideration restrictions posed by the Public Health Emergency Directions. - " Consider transport arrangements to, and from, the event to reduce crowding on public transport (stagger ingress and egress, or consider hire of transport charter services to reduce transport risks).
+- " Ensure density limits (one person per 2 square metres indoors or outdoors) can be maintained across the event site at all times, and that physical distancing requirements (1.5 metres) can be maintained where possible and as much as possible. - " If organisers wish to apply the one person per two square metres of usable space rule indoors, they must use the Check in CBR app to collect patron details. - " If organisers do not wish to use the Check in CBR app, one person per four square metres will apply. - " Ensure measures are in place to enable staff, volunteers, businesses and participants to maintain good hygiene (hand washing, cough and respiratory hygiene). - " Clear messaging to stay home if unwell and get tested both for staff and participants. - " Regular venue cleaning and disinfecting, particularly for high touch areas. - " Carefully consider crowd numbers, taking into consideration restrictions posed by the Public Health Emergency Directions. - " Consider transport arrangements to, and from, the event to reduce crowding on public transport (stagger ingress and egress, or consider hire of transport charter services to reduce transport risks).